BoBch27/firevault_go/README.md

 ```go
 newOptions := options.ModifyOriginal()
 ```
 - `AsCreate` - Returns a new `Options` instance that allows the application of the same rules as if performing a `Create` operation (e.g. `required_create`).
-Only used for validation method.
+Only applies to the Validate method.
 	- *Returns*:
 		- A new `Options` instance.
 ```go
 newOptions := options.AsCreate()
 ```
 - `AsUpdate` - Returns a new `Options` instance that allows the application of the same rules as if performing an `Update` operation (e.g. `required_update`).
-Only used for validation method.
+Only applies to the Validate method.
 	- *Returns*:
 		- A new `Options` instance.
 ```go
 newOptions := options.AsUpdate()
 ```
 - `CustomID` - Returns a new `Options` instance that allows to specify a custom document ID to be used when creating a Firestore document.
-Only used for creation method.
+Only applies to the Create method.
 	- *Expects*:
 		- id: A `string` specifying the custom ID.
 	- *Returns*: